Andrew Friedman: Los Angeles Dodgers

+Friedman and the Dodgers would sign two-way star Shohei Ohtani to a record 10-year, $700 million contract in December before the start of the 2024 season.
+That same month, the Dodgers signed Japanese pitcher Yoshinobu Yamamoto to a 12-year, $325 million contract, which included a $50.625 million posting fee to Yamamoto's previous team, the Orix Buffaloes.
+The team solidified the strong off-season by signing outfielder Teoscar Hernandez and trading for All-Star pitcher Tyler Glasnow.
+In terms of on-field success, Ohtani would win the (NL) MVP and become the first player to break the 50 home run, 50 stolen bases barrier.
+For the Dodgers, they would win their eighth World Series in franchise history, and second in the 2020s.
+The Dodgers continued to upgrade the roster by signing ace pitcher Blake Snell and winning the bidding rights to sign Japanese phenom Roki Sasaki in the off-season, while also bringing back most of the core from the 2024 championship roster.
+They repeated as champions in 2025, defeating the Toronto Blue Jays in seven games.
+They were the first National League team to defend their title successfully since the 1976 Reds and the first in MLB since the 2000 Yankees.

 Much of the Dodgers' success under Friedman has been due to homegrown talent that Friedman refused to include in trades, including Seager, outfielders Cody Bellinger and Joc Pederson, and pitchers Julio Urias and Walker Buehler.
 The Dodgers' farm system is consistently ranked among the best in Major League Baseball.
-When he has traded prospects or young talent, he has the flexibility to acquire impactful talent such as Rich Hill, Yu Darvish, Manny Machado, and Mookie Betts, all of which are expensive veterans but not with long contracts.
+When he has traded prospects or young talent, he has the flexibility to acquire impactful talent such as Rich Hill, Yu Darvish, Manny Machado, Mookie Betts, and Jack Flaherty all of which are expensive veterans but not with long contracts.
 In 2020, Baseball America called Los Angeles the model franchise in the sport.